MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-A-General/part-10-Administrative-Practices-Procedures/subpart-B-General-Administrative-Procedures/section-10.40.md

 (vi) An address for submitting written comments;

-(vii) Supplementary information about the notice in the form of a preamble that summarizes the proposal and the facts and policy underlying it, includes references to all information on which the Commissioner relies for the proposal (copies or a full list of which are a part of the docket file on the matter in the office of the Division of Dockets Management), and cites the authority under which the regulation is proposed;
+(vii) Supplementary information about the notice in the form of a preamble that summarizes the proposal and the facts and policy underlying it, includes references to all information on which the Commissioner relies for the proposal (copies or a full list of which are a part of the docket file on the matter in the office of the Dockets Management Staff), and cites the authority under which the regulation is proposed;

 (viii) Either the terms or substance of the proposed regulation or a description of the subjects and issues involved;

 (ix) A reference to the existence or lack of need for an environmental impact statement under § 25.52 of this chapter; and

-(x) The docket number of the matter, which identifies the docket file established by the Division of Dockets Management for all relevant submissions.
+(x) The docket number of the matter, which identifies the docket file established by the Dockets Management Staff for all relevant submissions.

 (2) The proposal will provide 60 days for comment, although the Commissioner may shorten or lengthen this time period for good cause.
 In no event is the time for comment to be less than 10 days.

-(3) After publication of the proposed rule, any interested person may request the Commissioner to extend the comment period for an additional specified period by submitting a written request to the Division of Dockets Management stating the grounds for the request.
+(3) After publication of the proposed rule, any interested person may request the Commissioner to extend the comment period for an additional specified period by submitting a written request to the Dockets Management Staff stating the grounds for the request.
 The request is submitted under § 10.35 but should be headed “REQUEST FOR EXTENSION OF COMMENT PERIOD.”

 (i) A request must discuss the reason comments could not feasibly be submitted within the time permitted, or that important new information will shortly be available, or that sound public policy otherwise supports an extension of the time for comment.
 The Commissioner may grant or deny the request or may grant an extension for a time period different from that requested.
 An extension may be limited to specific persons who have made and justified the request, but will ordinarily apply to all interested persons.

 (ii) A comment time extension of 30 days or longer will be published in the Federal Register and will be applicable to all interested persons.
-A comment time extension of less than 30 days will be the subject either of a letter or memorandum filed with the Division of Dockets Management or of a notice published in the Federal Register.
+A comment time extension of less than 30 days will be the subject either of a letter or memorandum filed with the Dockets Management Staff or of a notice published in the Federal Register.

-(4) A notice of proposed rulemaking will request that four copies of all comments be submitted to the Division of Dockets Management, except that individuals may submit single copies.
+(4) A notice of proposed rulemaking will request that four copies of all comments be submitted to the Dockets Management Staff, except that individuals may submit single copies.
 Comments will be stamped with the date of receipt and will be numbered chronologically.

 (5) Persons submitting comments critical of a proposed regulation are encouraged to include their preferred alternative wording.